Law enforcement; International affairs; Employees (USFWS);

 This is a brochure describes the roles and responsibilities of United States Fish and Wildlife Service wildlife inspectors.
 It gives information on what must be done to pursue a career as a wildlife inspector.

-Conservation; Species of concern; Land development; Endangered species;
+Conservation; Species of concern; Land development; Endangered and/or threatened;

 The Conservation Plan/Agreement.
 The foundation of the approach is a comprehensive plan or agreement for conservation of the species, including measures to address threats to the species on both Federal and non-Federal lands.
 Because the...